Table of Contents

 - Customer retention: As mentioned, customer retention is essential to the success of your organization.
 By setting a retention rate target and working towards it, you’ll improve your brand image and expand your customer base over time.

 3. Customer Support KPI Dashboard

 Regardless of your CS role or level of seniority, there’s always room for improvement.

 **click to enlarge**

-That last customer service report template is heavily populated with information and tracks a host of metrics that are common to a helpdesk dashboard in addition to a customer satisfaction or even a customer service dashboard.
-With a wealth of invaluable insights available on one easy-to-navigate platform, this dashboard offers managers all the support information they need at a glance with the option to drill deeper into individual metrics and insights.
+That last customer service report template is heavily populated with information and tracks a host of indicators that are common to a helpdesk dashboard in addition to customer satisfaction or even a customer service dashboard.
+With a wealth of invaluable insights available on one easy-to-navigate platform, this dashboard offers managers all the support information they need at a glance with the option to drill deeper into individual performance indicators and insights.

 - Customer support vs revenue: A priceless support metric, this KPI helps you to calculate how much the support costs are in relation to the total revenue.
 If you can provide incredibly high standards of service for decreased costs, commercial growth and increased revenue are inevitable.
 This KPI will help you gain the insights you need to achieve this goal.

 - Customer satisfaction: A satisfied customer lies at the beating heart of every successful organization.
 By getting a tangible gauge of what your customers currently think of you, you’ll be able to make improvements in the areas that matter most.